-Titus County Commissioners' Court has adopted the Fair Labor Standards Act (FLSA) Section 207(k) exemption for the Titus County Sheriff's Department deputies and jailers.
+Titus County Commissioners' Court has adopted the Fair Labor Standards Act (FLSA) Section 207(k) exemption for the Titus County Sheriff's Department Deputies and Jailers.
 The Titus County Sheriff's Department shall contain one work period each bi-weekly payroll.
 The work period shall consist of 86 hours and run from Saturday at 12:00 a.m., 14 consecutive calendar days.
 This establishes for Titus County a 14 Day - 86 Hour work period.
 This period shall begin at its respective time on September 12, 2016.
 The salary covers 86 hours for the work period.
-Overtime will be earned following the 86th hour and may be paid as compensatory time or paid time off as determined in the annual budget.
+Overtime will be earned following the 86th hour and will be paid as earned time as determined in the annual budget.
 The employee must work 80 hours each work period or use vacation, sick or compensatory time.
 If an employee works over 80 hours, their pay covers that time because the salary covers up to 86 hours worked; however, Titus County will provide non-FLSA comp time at straight time for hours worked between 80 and 86 hours.